fulyaertay/react-valentines-dates/README.md

 ```

 ## Overview
-I mastered HTML, CSS, Javascript and React features in this project.
+I mastered HTML, CSS(8 Point Full Control Border Radius), Javascript and React features in this project.
 You can see the visual representation of the app above.

 ## Technologies 💻
 ```bash